Skip to content

 WHAT RUNS

-• 02SAM derived from ICP density × ACV band, cross-checked against three comparable wedges.
+• 02SAM is derived from how dense your ICP actually is, cross-checked against three comparable wedges that already shipped.

-• 03SOM modeled across three GTM scenarios (founder-led, PLG, channel) with named penetration ceilings.
+• 03SOM is modeled across three launch-channel motions (founder-led, PLG, channel) with named penetration ceilings.

-• 04Growth rate triangulated from at least two independent sources; conflicts flagged, not averaged.
+• 04Growth rate is triangulated from at least two independent sources.
+When they conflict, both are shown.
+We do not silently average them.

 Competitive map